Labour 'quietly satisfied' after elections

 "In these elections we have won seats across England in places we have never held before," he said.

-But Labour did not make the breakthroughs in London that some in the party had hoped for.
+But despite winning back control of Tower Hamlets - which previously had 17 independent councillors - Labour did not make the breakthroughs in London that some in the party had hoped for.

 Last year London Mayor Sadiq Khan said there was "no corner" of the city where the party could not win and insisted they could challenge the Tories "even in their crown jewels of Wandsworth and Barnet".